Recognition of same-sex unions in Bulgaria

-Bulgaria does not recognize any type of same-sex unions.
-The issues of same-sex marriage, registered partnerships, and adoption by same-sex couples have been discussed frequently over the past few years, though no law on the matter has passed the National Assembly.
+Bulgaria does not recognize same-sex marriage or civil unions.
+Although the recognition of same-sex unions has been frequently debated in recent years, no law addressing the issue has been passed by the National Assembly.
+In September 2023, the European Court of Human Rights obliged the government in Koilova and Babulkova v.
+Bulgaria to establish a legal framework recognizing same-sex unions.

 The Constitution of Bulgaria defines marriage as "a union between a man and a woman", effectively prohibiting the legalization of same-sex marriage.
 Only civil marriages are recognised by law in Bulgaria.